 The GCAG and its affiliate, the Assemblies of God World Missions (AGWM), receive pass-through donations on behalf of the Organization.
-The balance in these accounts for the year ended December 31, 2018 was \$419,003, and is reported on the consolidated statement of financial position as Amounts Due from Other Organizations.
+The balance in these accounts for the years ended December 31, 2019 and 2018 was \$510,890 and \$419,003, respectively, and is reported on the consolidated statement of financial position as Amounts Due from Other Organizations.
 These funds are generally disbursed monthly.